 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-Talk to your health care provider about the use of this drug in children.
-While it may be prescribed for children as young as 1 for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 1 year for selected conditions, precautions do apply.

 Keep out of the reach of children and pets.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Protect from moisture.
 Keep the container tightly closed.
-Get rid of any unused medicine after the expiration date.
+Get rid of any unused medication after the expiration date.

 They need to know if you have any of these conditions: